Theodore J. Ellenhorn (PhD)Professor

 His research interests and projects have included: objectification and dehumanization, community violence and trauma, verbal expression and physical and emotional health, and psychotherapy process research.
 He has presented papers nationally on such topics as dreams, silence, humor, nonverbal participation, psychotherapy research, discourse analysis, language and personality style, referential functioning, multiple code theory, varieties of self-experience, siblings, dissociation, violence and PTSD, the future of professional psychology, psychoanalytic education, and professional correspondences in history.
 Previously, he was principal of the Ellenhorn Consultation Group, providing leadership development, executive coaching, assessment, team building, and human factors consultation.
 He has worked internationally with issues of globalization, high growth, leadership, and creativity.

 Dr. Ellenhorn was previously an instructor in psychiatry and the chair of the IRB at the Albert Einstein College of Medicine.
 He has also held positions as Adjunct Faculty and Supervisor, Doctoral Program, Smith College School for Social Work, Adjunct Assistant Research Professor at the Derner Institute for Advanced Psychological Studies, Adelphi University, and Adjunct Lecturer and Clinical Supervisor, Doctoral Program, Department of Clinical Psychology, University of Massachusetts Amherst.
 He maintains an independent practice in psychotherapy, supervision, and psychoanalysis in Amherst, Massachusetts.
-Dr. Ellenhorn is also a musician, working primarily in jazz and blues settings as a guitar player.
+Dr. Ellenhorn is also a musician, working primarily in jazz settings as a guitar player.